Run a CAP Application on Kyma

 tellscds deploy

-to create an HDI container with namecpapp-kyma-hdi
+to create an HDI container with namecpapp-kyma-db

 that you use to access the database in the next section.Then it deploys the database tables and the test content.